bchainhub/foundry-book/src/tutorials/solidity-scripting.md

 ### High Level Overview

 `spark script` does not work in a sync manner.
-First, it collects all transactions from the script, and only then does it broadprobe them all.
+First, it collects all transactions from the script, and only then does it broadcast them all.
 It can essentially be split into 4 phases:

 1. Local Simulation - The contract script is run in a local evm.
 If a rpc/fork url has been provided, it will execute the script in that context.
-Any **external call** (not static, not internal) from a `vm.broadprobe` and/or `vm.startBroadprobe` will be appended to a list.
+Any **external call** (not static, not internal) from a `vm.broadcast` and/or `vm.startBroadcast` will be appended to a list.
 2. Onchain Simulation - Optional.
 If a rpc/fork url has been provided, then it will sequentially execute all the collected transactions from the previous phase here.
-3. Broadprobeing - Optional.
-If the `--broadprobe` flag is provided and the previous phases have succeeded, it will broadprobe the transactions collected at step `1`. and simulated at step `2`.
+3. Broadcasting - Optional.
+If the `--broadcast` flag is provided and the previous phases have succeeded, it will broadcast the transactions collected at step `1`. and simulated at step `2`.
 4. Verification - Optional.
 If the `--verify` flag is provided, there's an API key, and the previous phases have succeeded it will attempt to verify the contract. (eg. etherscan).

 Given this flow, it's important to be aware that transactions whose behaviour can be influenced by external state/actors might have a different result than what was simulated on step `2`.
 Eg. frontrunning.